srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Software Setup
 **************

-First thing is to install the SDR drivers and build srsLTE.
+First thing is to install the SDR drivers and build srsRAN.
 UHD drivers are required for USRPs, SoapySDR/LimeSuite are required for the LimeSDRs.

 .. code::